vweevers/hunspell-native/README.md

 - The `nspell` package suffers from memory leaks (gigabytes) on certain dictionaries.
 It's great for English but not suitable for multilingual use.
 - The `nodehun` package uses an unmaintained fork of Hunspell that works with buffers instead of reading dictionaries from disk.
 It has a race condition on startup that can cause all words to be treated as incorrect (at least on German).
 - The `nodehun-native` package went back to using file paths and updated to the latest and official version of Hunspell (1.7.2).
-- This `hunspell-native` package adds ESM support, Windows support, CI/CD, and prebuilt binaries.
+- This `hunspell-native` package adds ESM support, Windows support and prebuilt binaries for a variety of platforms.

 ## Install